SlymDev/BmyT/README.md

-  After unzipping the Extension folder, open your Google Chrome browser and find the Extension tab under the option tab then drag and drop BmyT folder into the Extension window.
+  After unzipping the Extension folder, open your Google Chrome browser and find the Extension tab under the option tab then drag and drop BmyT_install.crx into the Extension window.
   NB: You may need to enable developer mode as in the preview.